6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

-Whether you love the holiday season and started listening to jingle bells the day after Halloween, hate it, or reside somewhere in between, chances are you find it to be an exhausting time of year too.
+Whether you love the holiday season and started planning your Thanksgiving menu and listening to jingle bells the day after Halloween, hate it, or reside somewhere in between, chances are you find it to be an exhausting time of year.
+And your kiddos feel it too.

 If you’re like me, then you definitely don’t want to miss all of the fun.
 But if you also don’t want to end up with the tantruming turkey at your holiday gathering, then you’ll want to check out these 6 Pro Tips below.

 If you’ve got an easy-going baby or child who can typically go with the flow, then you may be able to get away with missing naps and having the occasional later bedtime.
-They may temporarily have a bad night of sleep, but kiddos with more laid back temperaments typically will bounce back after a night or two.
+They may temporarily have a bad night of sleep, but kiddos with more laid back temperaments typically will bounce back after a day or two back on routine.

 If this sounds more like your family, then being realistic about your holiday plans can be really helpful.
 For instance:

-• Try not to plan too much in one day, prioritize your RSVPs for only the closet friends and family (this is probably easier now than it was a few years ago -- thanks again, covid), and know your kiddos and their limitations.
+• Try not to plan too much in one day and know your kiddos and their limitations.

 • If your baby has to miss the afternoon nap, then make plans for an earlier bedtime to happen.

-• Or, if you know your kiddo gets overstimulated easily, then make sure you take breaks, take them for small walks away from the crowd and spend a bit longer on the bedtime routine that evening so they have extra time to really wind down and relax their body again before sleep.
+• Or, if you know your kiddo gets overstimulated easily, then make sure you take breaks, take them for small walks away from the crowd and spend a bit longer on the bedtime routine that evening so they have extra time to relax their body again before sleep (with you, their home base, there to help them wind down).

 Yes, it can be pretty tough to remain consistent with your baby or child’s schedule throughout the holiday season - especially if you’re traveling or have visitors in your home.
 But there are definitely ways you can maintain some consistency that can help you preserve your child’s sleep.
 For instance: